How to be mindful and proactive at the same time

 Planning and strategy better enable focus, allowing you to be present with what’s most important right now.
 Ultimately, that planning can actually enable mindfulness or presence in some sense, says Shanklin.

-Setting Yourself Up for Success
+Setting yourself up for success

 “Often we can feel a tug of war between past and present as if it’s a zero-sum game,” says Sarah Greenberg, lead coach at the online coaching platform BetterUp.
 “But the truth is it’s often a false controversy.
 There’s a way to be fully present and plant seeds for a fruitful future.”